-** Palm Sunday** Service of Holy Communion April 13th, 2014**
+** Third Sunday after Trinity** Service of Holy Communion July 6th, 2014

 Note for those interested in the Reformed Episcopal Missions: